-A skipping stone from Olympic National Park, Lake Quinault Lodge regally sits on the shores of its namesake in the Olympic National Forest.
+Imagine a rustic escape set among towering spruce and pine in the Pacific Northwest.
+Now the best part–get all the weathered shingles and sunset campfires along with barista coffee and gourmet meals.
+It is possible at the Lake Quinault Lodge in the Olympic National Forest, minutes from the Olympic National Park.
+Set on the shores of Lake Quinault, the lodge offers hiking, swimming, kayaking and lawn games.
 As a bonus it’s a historic property featured on the PBS series Great Lodges of the National Parks.
-With resort activities and amenities that most national park properties lack, Lake Quinault Lodge offers families a refined national park adventure.
+With resort activities and amenities that most National Park properties lack, Lake Quinault Lodge offers guests a refined national park adventure in Washington.

 What I loved at Lake Quinault Lodge

 - The secluded setting along the lake allows families time to reconnect.

 - Kids can play games on the lawn or game room.